CyprianFusi/complete-statistical-hypothesis-tests/README.md

 # complete-statistical-hypothesis-tests
-Complete Statistical Hypothesis Test using real-world data These notebooks contain statistical hypothesis tests using real-world dataset for a series of Research Questions.
+Complete Statistical Hypothesis Test using real-world data.

+These notebooks contain statistical hypothesis tests using real-world dataset for a series of Research Questions.
 Parametric inferential procedures are used after confirming and/or assuming that the samples meet the required conditions for the test.